ABLauritsen/ablauritsen.github.io/index.md

 ## About Me

 I am a Ph.D. student in mathematical physics at [IST Austria](https://ist.ac.at/en/home/) in the group of [Robert Seiringer](https://ist.ac.at/en/research/seiringer-group/).
-Before that I did my master's degree at the [University of Copenhagen](https://www.math.ku.dk/english/), where I wrote my thesis under supervision of Jan Philip Solovej.
+Before this I did my master's degree at the [University of Copenhagen](https://www.math.ku.dk/english/), where I wrote my thesis under supervision of Jan Philip Solovej.

 ## Research Interests